 Odd Even Linked List

 To solve this coding challenge, we need to reorder the nodes in a singly linked list such that all nodes with odd indices come first, followed by nodes with even indices, while maintaining the relative order within the groups.
 The process should meet O(1) space complexity and O(n) time complexity requirements.
-Let’s break down the problem and provide a highly detailed explanation and pseudocode.
+Letβs break down the problem and provide a highly detailed explanation and pseudocode.

 Explanation

-1. The problem should be solved using O(1) extra space, which means we should not use extra data structures like arrays, lists, or any form of auxiliary storage that consumes space proportional to the input size.
+The challenge is to reorder the nodes of a singly linked list where nodes indexed by odd numbers come before nodes indexed by even numbers.
+It is important to understand the constraints and requirements:- The problem should be solved using O(1) extra space, which means we should not use extra data structures like arrays, lists, or any form of auxiliary storage that consumes space proportional to the input size.

-2. The time complexity should be O(n), where
+The time complexity should be O(n), where

 is the number of nodes in the linked list.
 This implies that each node should be processed at most once.

-4. Odd Pointer: This pointer traverses and links all nodes at odd indices.
+n - Odd Pointer: This pointer traverses and links all nodes at odd indices.

-6. We use an initial splitting process where each pointer starts from the respective indexed nodes, and then link the pointers as they traverse the list.
+- Even Pointer: This pointer traverses and links all nodes at even indices.
+We use an initial splitting process where each pointer starts from the respective indexed nodes, and then link the pointers as they traverse the list.
 The specific steps are:

-7. Initialization: Set two pointers,
+Set two pointers,

 and